therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+2.2
+ * Updating media assets to include three different types: mp4, HLS and DASH.
+Developers can decide which type of content they want to use by updating the VideoProvider.TARGET_FORMAT field; it is currently set to HLS.
+The HLS content has been recreated to provide a better set of segments.
 2.1
- * Moving media assets to HLS format: all the videos have been refomratted to HLS to enable more exotic features such as pre-loading.
+ * Moving media assets to HLS format: all the videos have been reformatted to HLS to enable more exotic features such as pre-loading.
 The receiver has also been upated so that the included App ID points to a receiver that includes the pre-loading UI appropriate for the pre-loading feature.
  If the HLS format doesn't play locally on your phone or tablet, you may decide to switch back to the old media or you may even set things up so that local playback uses the old mp4 media and remote playback uses the HLS content.